JOJ0/discodos/sphinx/source/INSTALLATION.md

 If the connection to Discogs is working, setup asks you to view a little tutorial teaching you how it works - hit enter and follow the steps.

-Your starting point for further documentation is the [README page](https://github.com/JOJ0/discodos/blob/master/README.md#importing-your-discogs-collection).
+Your starting point for further documentation is the [Quickstart Guide](QUICKSTART.md#importing-your-discogs-collection).
 Your next logical step is importing your Discogs collection.

 **Note: The `disco` and `discosync` commands are installed globally, you can use the Start Menu entry to run them but they also work in any cmd.exe window**